ezsystems/commerce-documentation/docs/guide/navigation/navigation_configuration.md

     label_fields: ['name_s']
 ```

 You can define the name used for navigation in configuration.
-The `label_fields` parameter contains a list of attribute names (Solr names) which are used as the name in the menu.
+The `label_fields` parameter contains a list of attribute names (Solr names) that are used as the name in the menu.
 The first available attribute is used.

 !!! caution